teamaamer/NewAdvanced/README.md

 * Implementation Development of the backend API using Node.js and Express framework.

 * Testing and Debugging Comprehensive testing and debugging to ensure functionality and reliability of the API.
+Additional Features : User Privacy and Data Security

+Implementation of stringent privacy and security measures to protect users' data.

+Roles

+Role-based access control to manage permissions for different types of users.

+Error Handling and Logging

+The API implements error handling and logging to help with debugging and troubleshooting.
 ---